max-ieremenko/ServiceModel.Grpc/docs/ASPNETCoreServerConfiguration.md

 }
 ```

-At runtime, on gRPC service binding, ServiceModel.Grpc resolves the instance of `IMyService` via current `IServiceProvider` in order to get the implementation type:
+At runtime, on gRPC service binding, ServiceModel.Grpc resolves the implementation of `IMyService` via current `IServiceProvider` in order to get the implementation type:

 ``` c#
 IServiceProvider currentProvider;